Multiply robust estimation for causal survival analysis with treatment noncompliance: Aknowledgement

-The authors gratefully acknowledge the Patient-Centered Outcomes Research Institute (PCORI) contract ME-2019C1-16146.
-The contents of this article are solely the responsibility of the authors and do not necessarily represent the view of PCORI.
+Research in this article was supported by a Patient-Centered Outcomes Research Institute Award\textsuperscript{\textregistered} (PCORI\textsuperscript{\textregistered} Award ME-2019C1-16146).
+The statements presented in this article are solely the responsibility of the authors and do not necessarily represent the official views of PCORI\textsuperscript{\textregistered}, its Board of Governors, or the Methodology Committee.
 We thank the clinical input and motivating questions from investigators of the ADAPTABLE study team, in particular, Sunil Kripalani, Schuyler Jones, Hillary Mulder.
+We also thank Yueqi Guo for discussions and contributions during the early stages of this project. \end{funding}

+\begin{supplement} \stitle{Web Appendix for ``Multiply robust estimation for causal survival analysis with treatment noncompliance''} \sdescription{The supplementary material is available at \url{https://www.chaochengstat.com}, which contains technical proofs of the results and web tables and figures unshown in the manuscript.} \end{supplement}